End the year with a bang: pyrotechnic lab for chemistry

 Thermite

-Want to start next school year with a bang?
+Want to start the next school year with a bang?
 Try using curriculum-centric games from Stoich Decks.
 We now have all four of our games in a bundle that will serve a room of 30 kids.
 Check them out!